waqaskayani/petclinic-sample-project/readme.md

-# SprintBoot PetClinic Application Deployment
+# SpringBoot PetClinic Application Deployment

 This repository contains the codebase for the "PetClinic" Java Spring Boot application and includes the necessary Terraform scripts for infrastructure setup and scripts for CI/CD using AWS CodePipeline.
 The application is configured for deployment on AWS EC2 instances in autoscaling group with an RDS backend.